Evaluations

 Formal Evaluation

-Individual or referring agency not requiring a formal report, although some type of informal documentation of lab experience may be desired.
-Printed information about devices may be provided.
+Individual or referring agency does not require a formal report, although informal documentation of lab experience, or printed information about devices, may be provided.
 Individual or referring agency indicates that a formal report is required for access to or acquisition of assistive technology devices or services.

 Individual or referring agency may or may not be certain of the functional goals to be achieved through assistive technology Individual or referring agency can identify specific functional abilities hoped to be achieved using assistive technology.